 Diagnosing adult gynecomastia

 In order to properly diagnose adult gynecomastia, the doctor has the patient lie flat on his back with his hands clasped beneath his head.
-Using the separated thumb and forefinger, the doctor slowly brings the fingers together from either side of the breast.
-In patients with true gynecomastia, a rubbery or firm mound of tissue can be felt surrounding the nipple and areola; whereas in patients with pseudo-gynecomastia, no such disk of tissue is found.
-If all tests return a normal result, the condition is often referred to as a “non-detectable cause or idiopathic.”
+Using his separated thumb and forefinger, the doctor slowly brings the fingers together from either side of the breast.
+In patients with true gynecomastia, the doctor will feel a rubbery or firm mound of tissue surrounding the nipple and areola; whereas in patients with pseudo-gynecomastia, no such disk of tissue is found.

-Unlike gynecomastia, in which the male breast is enlarged due to glandular tissue, pseudo-gynecomastia develops due to fat deposits.
-The condition is usually attributed to aging and/or weight gain.
-The average patient states that his male breasts were not present in his teens, but developed at a later time in life as he gained weight.
-For the pseudo-gynecomastia patient, it is often possible to get a pleasing result with just liposuction.
+Unlike gynecomastia, in which the male breast is enlarged due to glandular tissue, pseudogynecomastia development is due to increase in fat deposits.
+The condition is usually attributed to weight gain and/or aging.
+The average pseudogynecomastia patient states that as a teenager his chest was normal, but the condition developed later in life as he gained weight and aged.
+A pseudogynecomastia patient will often get a pleasing result with just liposuction.

-Testosterone is a powerful male hormone produced in the testicles and is responsible for stimulating sperm production and sex drive.
-It also is responsible bone density and muscle mass.
+Testosterone is a powerful male hormone produced in the testicles; it is responsible for stimulating sperm production and sex drive.
+It is also responsible for bone density and muscle mass.
 “Low T” is a common and popular term for low testosterone levels.
-The reduced testosterone triggers a syndrome known as “andropause.”
-This condition is similar to menopause in females.
-As men age, testosterone production naturally declines and can cause a variety of symptoms.
+The reduced testosterone triggers a syndrome known as male menopause or “andropause.”
+As men age, testosterone production naturally declines, which can cause a variety of symptoms.
 Signs of low testosterone often go undetected and are mistaken as a natural part of aging.

 - Reduced libido: Testosterone plays a major role in the male sex drive.
-As men age and testosterone levels decrease, the sex drive also lessens.
+As men age and testosterone levels decrease, so does their sex drive.